If you invest in great camping and hiking gear, it's worth your while to put the time into keeping it clean, repaired and properly stored.

 You’ll know the bag is completely dry because you won’t feel any clumps in the insulation.
 If you do, it’s not dry.
 If you put the bag away while it’s even slightly damp, it will grow mold.

 - When your sleeping bag is bone dry, store it in something that doesn’t compress the insulation.
 Compression sacks are great on the trails but using them for longer-term storage can damage the loft of your down or synthetic fill.
-Sea to Summit bags come with a fabric storage cube but you can also use a large (usually cotton) storage sack.
+Sea to Summit bags come with a fabric storage cube but you can also use a large storage sack (cotton works really well for this).

 - Remember that instruction ‘store in a cool, dry place’?
 Well, that might not describe your garage.
 Better to store a sleeping bag somewhere shaded/well ventilated inside your house, where the temperature and humidity are more constant.